Helping Angry Preteens

 So I’ll suggest here that you find a regular listener for yourself.
 We parents do need good emotional support in order to have a shot at listening well to our children.
 You can learn more about this in our booklet, Listening Partnerships for Parents, or our self-guided video course, Building a Listening Partnership.
 A listening exchange can help you offload your own feelings about what your daughter says and does when she’s angry, and about the joys and the hard times you’ve had as her mom.
 Taking this step will help you become less worried, less angry, and better able to show your love for your daughter, even when you’re under fire.

-Check out the new class for parents of 9 to 13 year olds, Staying Close to Your Tween.
+Check out the new class for parents of 9 to 13 year olds, Raising Happier Tweens and Teens.

 Find out how children change as they head towards the teenage years with practical ways to supporting them in our free booklet Supporting Adolescents.